18 Langs Rd, Ascot Vale 9370 1813

 Headaches

-Headaches are one of the most common issues seen in the clinic.
-Headaches range from dull aches to the debilitating migraines requiring hospitalisation.
+Headaches are one of the most common issues seen at Pascoe Vale Osteopathy.
+Headaches can range from a dull ache to debilitating migraines requiring hospitalisation.

-Headaches affect 2/3 of men and 80% of women with 1/20 adults who experience a headache every or nearly every day.
+Headaches affect 66% of men and 80% of women.
+5% of adults actually experience a headache every day.
 Headaches may not be a serious disease but they greatly affect our everyday life, work and play.

 What can cause headaches?